jankapunkt/master-thesis/README.md

-master-thesis
+Master Thesis LaTex Template
 ============

-A simple collection of templates for a master thesis.
+A collection of templates for a master thesis.
 Can also be used for other forms of written work.

 Licence
 ======